How to Write a Product Manager Resume in 2022 [Step By Step]

 If you can't find a metric for that accomplishment, then consider removing it from your resume.

-Another mistake I regularly see is that candidates like to focus on how they did something, rather than what impact they drove.
+Another mistake I see is that candidates like to focus on how they did something, rather than what impact they drove.

-Remember that when you present to your executives or to your customers as a product manager, they don’t care about the hundreds of hours of research you did - they just want to know your roadmap.
+When you present to your executives or to your customers as a product manager, they don’t care about the hundreds of hours of research you did - they just want to know your roadmap.

 Recruiters and hiring managers think in the same way.